emilyselwood/RaspberryTelescope/README.md

 * raspberrytelescope : Builds every thing at the moment.
 * clean : clean

-At the moment there is one warning generated in the mongoose.c file about an int being cast to a pointer if you are building on a 64bit machine.
-This doesn't happen on a Pi
+At the moment there two warnings one in the mongoose.c file and one in telescopecamera.c about a pointer being cast to an integer if you are building on a 64bit machine.
+This doesn't happen on a Pi.
+These are both due to using void * to store int data.

 To run the web server simply execude the raspberrytelescope command.
 To exit press enter in the shell thats running the webserver.